ARM-software/CMSIS-Zone/README.md

 https://arm-software.github.io/CMSIS-Zone/index.html.

 This alpha version of CMSIS-Zone focuses on the TrustZone configuration of single or multi-core Cortex-M33 systems.
-It implements the setup required for SAU, Interrupts, Memory Protection Controller (MPC), and Peripheral Protection Controller (PPC).
+It implements currently the infra-structure that is required for:
+  - Split of a multi-processor system for single processor views and secure/non-secure views
+  - TrustZone setup (SAU, Interrupt assignment to Secure/Non-Secure)
+  - Setup of device specific Memory Protection Controller (MPC)
+  - Setup of device specific Peripheral Protection Controller (PPC)
+  - Generation of linker scatter files.

 We will show how to apply this concept using example projects.

 The following CMSIS-Zone features are still under development and not yet available in the alpha version: